Academic Workloads Guidelines

 - Most academic staff are expected to carry out a combination of teaching (including supervision), research and service/administration, all of which are highly valued.

 - Unless specified in position descriptions, a 40/40/20 allocation is suggested as a workload norm for individual academic staff.
-This norm is to be treated flexibly since allocations may be dependent upon factors such as the professional requirements of a faculty and staff wanting to perform to their strengths.
-Workload allocations are to be agreed annually by the the academic staff member and their chairperson/head of department/school in conjunction with the approval of paper offerings and as part of Professional Goal Setting (PGS).
+This norm is to be treated flexibly since allocations may be dependent upon factors such as the professional requirements of a school and staff wanting to perform to their strengths.
+Workload allocations are to be agreed annually by the the academic staff member and their Head of School in conjunction with the approval of paper offerings and as part of Objectives, Development and Reflection (ODR).
 This allocation is based on the following definitions:

 - 40% teaching includes postgraduate teaching but may or may not include postgraduate research supervision which attracts Research Degree Completion (RDC) funding; and